 Meals are not provided on a daily basis although, from time to time, we do prepare large, shared lunches for the entire crew.
 Space is available in the cooler for the crew to store their lunches each day.

-Housing is not provided, although there is space where a camper could be parked if an intern has one available.
+Housing is not currently provided, although there is space where a camper could be parked if an intern has one available.
 No electric or septic is available for campers.
+We will also consider making housing arrangements for the “right” intern; please let us know if you would be interested in this option.

 Preferred method of Contact: email email@example.com